Exhibitions & activities

 Adventurous Artists: Depicting Japan and the World

-All of these artists, western and Japanese, became part of an intricate and fluid network of early 20th century printmaking, which even extended to contemporary western artists making their own Japanese style woodblock prints without ever adventuring to Japan.
+This exhibition is dedicated to western and Japanese artists who became part of an intricate and fluid network of early 20th century printmaking, which even extended to contemporary western artists making their own Japanese style woodblock prints without ever adventuring to Japan.

-Like for our previous Yoshitoshi exhibition we have again made an illustrated exhibition guide (in English) which will lead you along the prints with detailed information.
+We have made an illustrated exhibition guide (in English) which will lead you among some 90 works.
 It will be available for purchase at the museum for € 5,00.